Island and causeway

 It was a horrific and devastaing moment for Northumbria but the Anglo-Saxon chroniclers were largely responsible for giving the Vikings the ‘bad press’ that they still have today.
 The chroniclers did not mention that the Anglo-Saxons had invaded Britain in much the same way, two and a half centuries earlier.

-Viking raids on Lindisfarne’s wealthy coastal monastery continued throughout the following century and in 875 A.D the monks of Lindisfarne fled their Holy Island with the body of Cuthbert, remembering the dying wishes of their saint;-
+Viking raids on Lindisfarne’s wealthy coastal monastery continued throughout the following century and in 875 AD the monks of Lindisfarne fled their Holy Island with the body of Cuthbert, remembering the dying wishes of their saint which was later recorded in a rather wordy way:

 “….if necessity compels you to chose between one of two evils, I would much rather you take my bones from their tomb and carry them away with you to whatever place of rest God may decree, rather than consent to iniquity and put your necks under the yokes of schismatics”

-For many years the monks wandered the north of England, with the coffin of St Cuthbert, and after settling for just over a hundred years in the old Roman fort at Chester-le-Street they moved on to Durham in 995 A.D where St Cuthbert’s body lies to this day in the cathedral that was built for his shrine.
+For many years the monks wandered the north of England, with the coffin of St Cuthbert, and after settling for just over a hundred years in the old Roman fort at Chester-le-Street they moved on to Durham in 995 AD where St Cuthbert’s body lies to this day in Durham Cathedral that was built for his shrine.

 Just offshore from Holy Island village, is the small Island of Hobthrush, or St Cuthbert’s Isle, where the saint was said to have crafted the legendary beads described by Sir Walter Scott in Marmion.